Social Discovery Apps in the UK: What's Available and What's Worth It

 A range of UK-active apps and platforms connect people around specific interests.
 Meetup remains active and has groups across most major UK cities.
 Eventbrite surfaces events by topic and location.
 Various hobby and profession-specific platforms have their own community discovery features.

 What's the default privacy setting?
 Does it broadcast your presence and data widely, or is it protective by default?
-Consent-based discovery — where your presence is only visible to people who are mutually interested — is a significantly safer and more comfortable design.
+Consent-based discovery — where your presence is only visible to people who are mutually interested — is a meaningfully safer and more comfortable design.

 Is the interaction ephemeral or permanent?
-Tools that leave a permanent digital trail from every social interaction have different implications than ones where the connection is contained to the event or moment.
+Tools that leave a permanent digital trail from every social interaction have very different implications than ones where the connection is contained to the event or moment.

 Try FirstMove

 FirstMove is designed specifically for event-based social discovery in the UK and beyond.
 Mutual consent is built in at every level — your presence is only visible to people who are also open to connecting.
 Ephemeral Profiles disappear when events end.
-VibeZones work in real-time at physical events.
+VibeZones work in real time at physical events.

 Download FirstMove and try a different approach to social discovery.